top of page

 We would like to expand what services we are able to offer with the aim of making some of them free at the point of use.

-If you can spare the price of a cup of coffee it will help us continue with the work we are doing at the moment.
-Please click on the donation button below to make a one-off donation.
+If you can spare the price of a cup of tea/coffee and put some 'Pennies in the Pot' please click on the link below to make a one-off donation.

 Thank you for your support.